alexbaryzhikov/nnml/Assignment3/README.md

 Which of those 14 worked best?

-Q: Was the best run a run with momentum or without momentum?
+> Was the best run a run with momentum or without momentum?
 - The best of those 14 runs was with momentum.
 - The best of those 14 runs was without momentum.

-Q: What was the learning rate for the best of those 14 runs?
+> What was the learning rate for the best of those 14 runs?

 0.002, 0.01, 0.05, 0.2, 1.0, 5.0, 20.0